 In this task type, the Test Examiner reads aloud an oral presentation on an academic topic.
 A picture related to the presentation may be included.
-The student then answers three questions about the presentation.
+Students then answer three questions about the information.
 The answer choices may be pictures or text.